Buzz Aldrin Returns To The Air, Oldest Man To Fly With USAF Thunderbirds

 — Buzz Aldrin (@TheRealBuzz) April 2, 2017

 Not known to few, Aldrin’s flight with the Thunderbirds is a return to the skies for the retired pilot.
-Apart from being a famed astronaut who joined the historical Apollo 11 flight that put the man on the moon, Buzz Aldrin is also a retired U.S. Air Force colonel.
-He served in the US Air Force during the Korean War and flew 66 combat missions in F-86 Sabres.
+Apart from being a famed astronaut who joined the historical Apollo 11 flight that put man on the moon, Buzz Aldrin is also a retired U.S. Air Force colonel.
+He served in the U.S. Air Force during the Korean War and flew 66 combat missions in the F-86 Sabre.

-After his stint at NASA, Aldrin returned to the US Air Forced and was assigned as Commandant of the U.S. Air Force Test Pilot School.
+After his stint at NASA, Aldrin returned to the U.S. Air Force and was assigned as Commandant of the U.S. Air Force Test Pilot School.
 Since retiring from NASA, Buzz Aldrin has been a staunch supporter of space exploration and sending expeditions to Mars.

-Buzz Aldrin’s return to the cockpit with the USAF Thunderbirds was indeed a momentous occasion as the Air Force celebrated its 70th year this year.
-In a statement (via AL), the Air Force says about flying Buzz Aldrin at the Melbourne Air & Space Show:
+Buzz Aldrin’s return to the cockpit with the USAF Thunderbirds was indeed a momentous occasion, as the Air Force celebrated its 70th anniversary this year.
+In a statement, via AL, the Air Force says the following about flying Buzz Aldrin at the Melbourne Air & Space Show.

 The Melbourne Air & Space Show was held from April 1 to 2 and the USAF Thunderbirds joined the program in both days.
-They had the honor to fly with Buzz Aldrin on the second day, this Sunday, and prepped him for flight just before 10 a.m.
-Buzz Aldrin was in the air with the Thunderbirds for about 20 minutes of exhilarating flight exhibitions before landing, and received a round of applause as he flew past the main staging area.
+They had the honor to fly with Buzz Aldrin on the second day, and prepped him for flight just before 10 a.m.
+Buzz Aldrin was in the air with the Thunderbirds for about 20 minutes of exhilarating flight exhibitions before landing.
+He received a round of applause as he flew past the main staging area.

 Now a safety briefing with a bunch of hotshots. @AFThunderbirds pic.twitter.com/gm3Bp0azov